adeeena/mikroagresszi-wiki-pages/README.md

    node server.js
    ```

-6. Open your web browser and visit [http://localhost:4200](http://localhost:4200) to access the application.

-6B.
-The API can be found at [http://localhost:3000](http://localhost:3000).
+5. The API can be found at [http://localhost:3000](http://localhost:3000).

 ## Usage

-- Explore and navigate through the Gender Utikalauz wiki to find information.
+- Explore and navigate through the Mikroagresszi wiki to find information.
 - (future) Use the search functionality to quickly locate specific topics or resources.

 ## Contributing

 We welcome contributions from the community.
-If you would like to contribute to Gender Utikalauz, please follow these steps:
+If you would like to contribute to Mikroagresszi Wiki, please follow these steps:

 1. Fork the repository on GitHub.
 2. Clone your forked repository locally.